-I just watched a super-important TED talk by Dr. Nadine Burke Harris on the effects of childhood trauma — or Adverse Childhood Experiences, or ACEs — on physical and mental health.
+Adverse Childhood Experiences are the number one public health crisis in our country today -- and teachers are on the front lines.
+I just watched a super-important TED talk by Dr. Nadine Burke Harris on the effects of childhood trauma -- or Adverse Childhood Experiences, or ACEs -- on physical and mental health.
 I am moved to write about this TED talk because ACEs are affecting classrooms every day, all the time.
 And I believe teachers need help dealing with them.

 Dr. Harris characterizes ACEs (pronounced like the playing card as in "aces high") as involving